JosLaw/snap-match/README.md

 ![screenshot of modal](assets/images/readme_docs/modal_ss.png)

 ### **Game**
 The game area is white with a box shadow around each card.
 This gives the illusion of raised elements.
+The front of the cards displays the logo as seen in the favicon, whereas the back displays coloured icons of animals or symbols.
 When two clicked cards match, the background turns green and the card's icons stay visible.
 When the cards do not match the background turns red before turning back to the front of the card.

 ![screenshot of game area](assets/images/readme_docs/gameplay_ss.png)